Is SogoTrade legit?

 Broker is audited by the Big Four

-SogoTrade is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of safety.
+SogoTrade is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of legitimacy.

-Now that we have gone through the most frequent and - as we think - most important safety aspects of SogoTrade, we can say that SogoTrade is great in safety, since it fulfils most of the important criteria mentioned above.
-We hope that you feel armed enough with information for your future decision.
+Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of SogoTrade, we hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.